SiriDB/siridb-http/README.md

 > If double quotes are also required in a string, the double quote should be escaped with a second double quote.

 ### Database info
-With the `/db-info` URI database and version information can be asked.
+With the `/db-info` URI, database and version information can be asked.
 ```
 type:      GET or POST
 uri:       /db-info